sara1404/banka-krvi/README.md

 **Important warning** - To enable communication with hospital and location service RabbitMQ server must be up and running, please follow the official RabbitMQ documentation to do so.

+**Monitoring** - start Prometheus server on 9090, Grafana on 80, with grafana you can access dashboar Projekat where ypu will see some statistics for project or add enw ones